grz0zrg/tinycelfgraphics/README.md

 The rules was to be able to output & view graphics data, it also should be able to quit properly using Ctrl+C (SIGINT)

-All of them compile down to less than 512 bytes with some less than 256 bytes and one (32 bits only) less than 128 bytes
+All of them compile down to less than 512 bytes with some less than 256 bytes and two (32 bits only) less than 128 bytes (85 bytes !)

 There is only one 100% assembly framebuffer program to show how all of this compete against pure assembly and 'compliant' ELF [credits](https://www.muppetlabs.com/~breadbox/software/tiny/return42.html)